samdutton/ilt/pwa/data/index.md

 #### Track pending requests

 First, let's add the flag we'll use to prevent the cache from updating the app in the rare case that the XHR responds before the cache.
-Add hasRequestPending: false, (make sure to include the trailing comma) to the top of the app object definition in the scripts/app.js file.
+Add `hasRequestPending: false,` (make sure to include the trailing comma) to the top of the app object definition in the **scripts/app.js file**.

 #### Get data from the cache

-Next, we need to check if the caches object exists and request the latest data from it.
-Add the following code to app.getForecast, before the // Make the XHR to get the data, then update the card comment:
+Next, we need to check if the `caches` object exists and request the latest data from it.
+Add the following code to `app.getForecast`, before the `// Make the XHR to get the data, then update the card` comment:

 ``` javascript
 if ('caches' in window) {